amitdawle/techtest/README.md

 # techtest

+One of the strangest assignment I have ever received for a tech test, 60+ files for a 1 hour submission, too many libraries, archaic application design, and strange expectations (testing generated code).
+If were to ever test a candidate using this as a template, I would rather pair with them to guide them and see how they approach the problem.

 #### Notes
 * Exercise 1 : Test fixed and functionality added.
 Ideally few test should be deleted as they